-George Brown College’s Indigenous Education & Services invite you to join our campus community.
 Our team assists Indigenous students in navigating resources, providing information on college-wide activities, as well as other services such as counselling, cultural teachings and workshops.
 We equip you with the skills and tools you need to achieve your academic, work and life goals.
 We offer daily, virtual appointments for students to ask questions about our services, and receive support on their journey as indigenous students at GBC.

 - counselling (academic, personal, career and traditional with our Knowledge & Wisdom Keeper)